 J. Michael Allsen

-Alex Rambo, a University of Wisconsin-Whitewater alumnus, is the band director at South Park Middle School in Oshkosh.
-Alex is also one of the instructors at the UW-Whitewater Summer Band Camp and formerly the instrumental music teacher for the Fall River School District.
-It is Mr. Rambo’s desire for every student to develop a lasting appreciation of music, and to use music as a recreational and emtional outlet.
-Mr. Rambo resides in the Fox Valley area with his wife Molly and dog Bailey.
+Alex Rambo, a University of Wisconsin-Whitewater alumnus (2010), is the Instrumental Music Teacher at New London High School.
+Alex is also one of the instructors at the UW-Whitewater Summer Band Camps.
+Alex has previously taught in the Oshkosh and Fall River School Districts.
+Alex is active as a freelance musician performing in groups across Wisconsin.
+It is Alex’s desire for every student to develop a lasting appreciation of music, and to use music as a recreational and emtional outlet.
+Alex resides in Greenville with his wife Molly and dogs Bailey and Addy.

 Each camper will be covered by a limited accident insurance policy.
 The insurance includes primary coverage up to $7,500 and $300 maximum dental insurance.
 Insurance does not cover pre-existing injuries and is for accidents only.
 The cost of insurance is included in the registration fee.